tronprotocol/documentation-en/docs/developers/incentives.md

 Bonus point applies in TRON incentives programme.
 Developers can earn points by contributing to TRON.

 When a issue (or PR) is closed, it will be added into the reward programme.
 The core devs will discuss and comment the issue (or PR), the points of a issue (or PR) received will be added in the comment to track.

+You can find your points ranking at [Tronscan](https://tronscan.org/#/developersreward).

 Reward 1: